OfficeDev/Microsoft-Teams-Samples/samples/bot-teams-authentication/python/README.md

 ﻿---
 page_type: sample
-description: This sample app demonstrate is how to use the Bot Framework support for oauth in your bot.
+description: This sample app demonstrate iss how to use the Bot Framework support for oauth in your bot.
 products:
 - office-teams
 - office